-The COVID-19 pandemic highlighted the need for a renewed focus on addressing health disparities and unmet social determinants of health (SDOH).
+The COVID-19 pandemic highlighted the need for a renewed focus on addressing health disparities and unmet social drivers of health (SDOH).

 Many individuals on Medicaid utilize public programs such as free or reduced cost school lunches and employment assistance programs.
 When COVID-19 stay-at-home orders and service disruption began, many of these individuals lost access to these community resources and faced new financial restrictions that made it difficult to meet their basic needs.